sbyebss/Scalable-Wasserstein-Barycenter/README.md

 ## Code structure

 - The scripts in the root such as `G2G_sameW_3loop.py` are the core code for our NWB (Neural Wasserstein Barycenter) implementation.
+For example, if you are interested in Gaussian example, run in terminal `python G2G_sameW_3loop.py --parameter_1 param1_value --parameter_2 param2_value`.

 - `generator_example/` contains the scripts to generate comparison results or visualization.
+For example, if you are interested in Gaussian example, run in terminal `python ./generator_example/NWB1_gmm.py --parameter_1 param1_value --parameter_2 param2_value`.

 - `optimal_transport_modules/` contains the auxiliary utility modules.

-### config file
+## config file

 The configuration of an experiment is entirely described by a `optimal_transport_modules/cfg.py` config file.
 If you want to change the parameter, please change them there.

-#### What if you find a bug?
+## What if you find a bug?

 This repository is still under construction.
 If you meet a bug when you run the code, please raise up an issue, thank you!